Unpolarized Shafarevich conjectures for hyper-K\"ahler varieties: Introduction

-The definitions of the Fujiki constant and the discriminant, which are natural deformation invariants for hyper-K\"ahler varieties, are recalled in Section \ref{sec:HKgenerality}.
+The definitions of the Fujiki constant and the discriminant, which are natural deformation invariants for hyper-Kähler varieties, are recalled in Section \ref{sec:HKgenerality}.
 Combining Theorem \ref{finitetype} with Theorem \ref{mainthm}, we obtain the following result in the direction of Conjecture \ref{conj1}: \begin{theorem} Let $K$ be a number field and $S$ a finite set of places of $K$.
-For any $n, \Delta\in \NN$ and $c\in \QQ$, there are only finitely many $K$-isomorphism classes of $2n$-dimensional hyper-K\"ahler varieties defined over $K$, with Fujiki constant $c$, discriminant of Beauville--Bogomolov form $\Delta$, $b_2\geq 5$, and with good reduction outside $S$. \end{theorem} The gap between Theorem \ref{mainthm2} and Conjecture \ref{conj1} can be resolved if there are only finitely many possibilities for Fujiki constants and discriminants of the Beauville--Bogomolov forms of hyper-K\"ahler manifolds in a given dimension.
+For any $n, \Delta\in \NN$ and $c\in \QQ$, there are only finitely many $K$-isomorphism classes of $2n$-dimensional hyper-Kähler varieties defined over $K$, with Fujiki constant $c$, discriminant of Beauville--Bogomolov form $\Delta$, $b_2\geq 5$, and with good reduction outside $S$. \end{theorem} The gap between Theorem \ref{mainthm2} and Conjecture \ref{conj1} can be resolved if there are only finitely many possibilities for Fujiki constants and discriminants of the Beauville--Bogomolov forms of hyper-Kähler manifolds in a given dimension.

-Another new feature of hyper-K\"ahler varieties in dimension $>2$ is that the action of the automorphism group on the second cohomology is not necessarily faithful (see Example \ref{exm:aut}), which by \textit{twisting} \cite{BorelSerre} leads to the failure of the naive version of the cohomological generalization of the Shafarevich conjecture for (polarized or unpolarized) hyper-K\"ahler varieties in general, see Section \ref{subsec:Fail-secondCohomShafConj} for counter-examples.
-On the other hand, we have the following result, where $(i)$ says that passing to geometric isomorphism classes (hence ignoring the effect of twists) recovers the finiteness, and $(ii)$ says that the nonfaithfulness of the action of automorphism group is the ``only" obstruction to finiteness.
+Another new feature of hyper-Kähler varieties in dimension $>2$ is that the action of the automorphism group on the second cohomology is not necessarily faithful (see Example \ref{exm:aut}), which by \textit{twisting} \cite{BorelSerre} leads to the failure of the naive version of the cohomological generalization of the Shafarevich conjecture for (polarized or unpolarized) hyper-Kähler varieties in general, see Section \ref{subsec:Fail-secondCohomShafConj} for counter-examples.
+On the other hand, we have the following result, where $(i)$ says that passing to geometric isomorphism classes (hence ignoring the effect of twists) recovers the finiteness, and $(ii)$ says that the nonfaithfulness of the action of the automorphism group is the ``only" obstruction to finiteness.